mkijowski/lab4-ceg-3400/README.md

 ```

 * What scapy sniff options did you use to JUST show needed packets for this task?

-* What are the contents of the packet (what command or response did you capture)?
+* Describe the contents of the packet (what command or response did you capture)?